Xingzhi-He/activity02/writing/reflection.md

 Provide a one-paragraph response to this question.
 Even though they are quite close, the computer won't be able to recognize them as the same value.

 (Did you remember to add your name?!)
-Yes!!
+Yes!! h